Blog Post

 });

-We center the Open PDF button and allow the PDF to fill the entire screen.
-Here’s how it looks on Android:
+Center the Open PDF button and allow the PDF to fill the entire screen.
+The image below shows how it looks on iOS.

 A simple React-based PDF view on iOS